 Fact four: His closest and most enduring relationship was not with one of his many lovers but with Emilie Flöge, a businesswoman and a fashion designer.
 Flöge pioneered the extravagant but loose-fitting Reform Movement garments which freed women from the restrictive, corset-requiring fashions of an earlier age.
 They exchanged 400 postcards, but none suggests anything beyond the platonic.
 Klimt painted Flöge several times, meanwhile her dresses appear in numerous paintings.
 The famous The Kiss, is thought to be an image of them as lovers.

-Klimt’s paintings have brought some of the highest prices recorded for individual works of art.
-In 2006, the portrait of Adele Bloch-Bauer I was purchased for the Neue Galerie New York by Ronald Lauder reportedly for US $135 million, surpassing Picasso’s 1905 Boy With a Pipe (sold in 2004 for $104 million), as the highest reported price ever paid for a painting.
-This painting has also had its story, presented in a recent movie “Woman in Gold” that tells the story of the restitution of the painting by Adele’s heirs.
+Final fact: Klimt’s paintings have brought some of the highest prices recorded for individual works of art.
+In 2006, the Portrait of Adele Bloch-Bauer I was purchased for the Neue Galerie New York by Ronald Lauder reportedly for $135 million, surpassing Picasso’s 1905 Boy With a Pipe (sold in 2004 for $104 million), as the highest reported price ever paid for a painting.
+This painting also has its story, presented in a recent movie Woman in Gold by Simon Curtis that tells the story of the restitution of the painting by Adele’s heirs.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!